-Preventing and responding to Incidents
+Regulation 33 Preventing and responding to Incidents

+1. The Contractor shall not proceed or continue with Exploitation if it is reasonably foreseeable that proceeding or continuing would cause or contribute to an Incident, or prevent the effective management of such Incident.

+2. The Contractor shall, upon becoming aware of an Incident:

+(a) Notify its sponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the [Incident occurring] [moment the Contractor becomes aware of the Incident];

+(a)alt1.
+Notify its sponsoring State or States and the Secretary-General immediately 24 hours after the time at which it has reasonable grounds to believe that the Contractor should have become aware of the occurrence of the Incident;

-- 1. The Contractor shall not proceed or continue with Exploitation if it is reasonably foreseeable that proceeding or continuing would cause or contribute to an Incident, or prevent the effective management of such Incident. - 2.
-The Contractor shall, upon becoming aware of an Incident: - (a) Notify its sponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the incident occurring; - (b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident; - (c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the sponsoring State or States, flag State, coastal State or relevant international organizations, as the case may be; - (d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and
+(a)alt2.
+Notify its sponsoring State or States, [relevant adjacent] Coastal States and the Secretary-General immediately, as soon as reasonably practicable but no later than 24 hours from the incidence occurred;

+(b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident;

+(c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the sponsoring State or States, flag State, coastal State or relevant international organizations, as the case may be;

+(d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and

-- (e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34. - 3.
-The Secretary-General shall report any Contractor that fails to comply with this regulation to its sponsoring State or States and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law. - 4.
-The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting.
+(e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34.

+3. The Secretary-General shall promptly report any Contractor that fails to comply with this regulation to its sponsoring State or States. [relevant adjacent] coastal States and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.

+4. The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting.